Markov Chains

 return NO

 But what is the success probability?
-If $s$ and $t$ are disconnected, we give the correct answer.
+If and are disconnected, we give the correct answer.

 The stationary distribution is: